Dannyhtz/ProjectAssigment/README.md

 # ProjectAssigment
-This Script must be located in the same folder that UCI HAR Dataset It takes Test and Train values and creates two Dataframes.
+This Script Run_analysis.R must be located in the same folder that UCI HAR Dataset It takes Test and Train values and creates two Dataframes.
 Both with same structure:
   Subject_id.
 Column extracted from Subject_Datasets.
 It is a numeric value that defines the Subject of the test.
   Activity.
 Column extracted from Y_Datasets.
 It is the code of the activity.